 Net metering is the payment for energy you return to the grid and varies by jurisdiction, so be sure to find out what this is worth in your area.

 Solar Renewable Energy Credits are available in New Jersey, Massachusetts, Pennsylvania, Maryland, Washington D.C., Delaware, and Ohio.

 Home value increases an average of $15,000 after a solar energy system installation.

-People who install solar panels on their home help combat greenhouse gas emissions and reduce our collective dependence on fossil fuel.
+People who install solar panels on their homes help combat greenhouse gas emissions and reduce our collective dependence on fossil fuels.

 Why Roofers Should Sell Solar Now

 Solar is nothing new.
 In fact, the first solar panels were installed in 1910.
-And in 1954, ATT introduced the first silicon solar cells.
+In 1954, ATT introduced the first silicon solar cells.
 So, why is there such a big push for solar now?

 Energy prices are skyrocketing and PV systems are one method homeowners have to create certainty in their future expenses.
 Additionally, federal and state governments are implementing programs to increase the number of PV systems to lessen dependence on fossil fuels.

 As of now, some states are implementing solar mandates that require all new homes to be equipped with a PV system.
-If you miss out on the initial construction, these builds will eventually experience weather, aging, and need roof work from contractors capable of working in and on solar arrays as well.
+If you miss out on the initial construction, these builds will eventually experience weather and aging.
+Eventually needing roof work from contractors capable of working in and on solar arrays as well.